 “I’ll get Ian.”

-He came out but I’d already jumped in my car and started the engine.
+He came out but I was already back in my Audi and starting the engine.

 I don’t remember the journey home.

-It was Ian, a very long message saying sorry I don’t know how many times.
+It was Ian.
+A very long message saying sorry, sorry, sorry, I don’t know how many times.

 I pressed delete.